What is hirsutism?

 Treatment can help cure or lessen the effects of hirsutism.
 There also are things you can do at home to conceal the appearance of hair growth.

 - Shaving: This is the safest and easiest method to remove unwanted hair.
 It also is inexpensive.
 However, you may have to shave every day.
-Otherwise, you hair grows back quickly.
+Otherwise, your hair grows back quickly.
 Frequent shaving can irritate your skin.
 You can apply a small amount of 1% hydrocortisone cream.

-- Tweezing and waxing: Tweezing only is good for removing a few stray hairs.
+- Tweezing and waxing: Tweezing is good for removing a few stray hairs.
 Waxing is more effective for removing large patches of hair.
 It can cause brief discomfort and skin irritation.